abhishek-kumar-code/Redfish_Public/docs/ODataWhitePaper.md

 ## Introduction

 Redfish is a management standard using a data model representation inside of a hypermedia RESTful interface.
 It adheres to the OData v4 standard for defining schema and payload formats.
-This was done in order to allow off-the-shelf OData clients interact natively with Redfish services.
+This was done in order to allow off-the-shelf OData clients to interact natively with Redfish services.
 While the Redfish Specification only calls out a minimal set of OData functionality, implementations are allowed to extend their capabilities into the full range of OData support though doing so is outside the scope of Redfish and may provide interoperability challenges with non-OData clients.
 This white paper will provide details about how the Redfish Specification conforms to OData, such as how schema files are constructed and how services can construct required OData resources.
-For those interested in OData functionality that is outside the scope of Redfish, please refer to the OData documentation link in the [References section](#references).
+For those interested in OData functionality that is outside the scope of Redfish, refer to the OData documentation link in the [References section](#references).

 ## Schema files